 - Cost: Free

 - Food nearby: Ji Yuan Vegetarian is a great little spot just a 2-minute drive from Bopiliao old street!
-It serves all vegetarian food, as is tradition in Taiwan, but incredibly tasty and can be enjoyed by vegetarians and non-vegetarians alike.
+It serves all vegetarian food, as is tradition in Taiwan, but it’s incredibly tasty and can be enjoyed by vegetarians and non-vegetarians alike.

 Feel like you’re stepping back in time as you visit this ancient portion of Taipei city.
 The houses on Bopiliao Old Street were built during the Qing dynasty – between 1600 and 1900.
 If you love learning about other cultures, this is a great place to start as this area has strong links to Taiwan’s cultural history!